Arunprakash-A/Arunprakash-a.github.io/_posts/2023-12-22-EmergenceOfLLMs.md

 Similarly, we can fix $D$ and $N$ (say, $N=10^9$) and vary $C$ (figure: Left).
 Refer to the paper [2] to know the relationships.

 <b>Caution</b>: The precise numerical values of $Nc=8.8 \times 10^{13}$, $D_c$ and $C_{min}$ depend on the vocabulary size and tokenization and hence do not have a fundamental meaning.

+### Chinchilla Scaling Law:

+ * [Chinchilla](https://arxiv.org/pdf/2203.15556v1.pdf) recommends scaling the model size (number of parameters) and data size (number of tokens) equally to get optimal performance for the given compute budget.
+The loss is predictable with the following relationship

 ## Consequences
 Well, you might wonder, is there a study on scaling the encoder-only model with MLM (Masked Language Modeling) objective?
 Yes, it was studied in the T5 paper.
 However, authors of T5 advocated for encoder-decoder models with the denoising objective and authors of GPT-2 and scaling law advocated a decoder-only model with autoregressive training (CLM objective).
 Therefore, people started scaling these two models after 2021 as shown in the figure below [4],